Topic 3: Input & Output using Standard Devices

 Figure 3.1

 A stream manipulator is used to manipulate (manage) the characters in an input or output string. endl is a stream manipulator that moves the cursor to the next line on the screen.
 It's the same as pressing the Enter key on the keyboard, as shown in Figure 3.2.
-Figure 3.3 shows combining cout statements (the cout from line 7 and the semicolon at the end of line 6 from Figure 3.2 is removed).
-Note that both with have the same output.

 ...